luukfroling/ApacheCodes/README.md

+# Files for my website running on an apache server on my RPI 3.

-This is used as a sort of interface to transfer files between my laptop and RBI 3.
+I mainly use this to transfer files from my laptop to my RPI.